-New Family and Domestic Violence Leave31 July 2018
+New Family and Domestic Violence Leave14 December 2018

 The Fair Work Commission has announced that all modern industry awards (including the Architects Award) will be varied to give employees access to 5 days of unpaid leave per year to deal with family and domestic violence.
 The new clause will be applicable from the first full pay period on or after 1 August 2018.

 The Fair Work Commission defines family and domestic violence as “violent, threatening or other abusive behaviour by an employee’s family member that seeks to coerce or control the employee, or causes them harm or fear”.

 The leave can be taken by employees if they need to deal with the impact of family and domestic violence and it's not possible to do so outside their ordinary hours of work.

 For example, this could include:

 - making arrangements for their safety, or safety of a family member (including relocation)

 The leave doesn’t need to be taken all at once and can be taken as single or multiple days.
 An employer and employee can also agree for an employee to take less than 1 day at a time, or for the employee to take more than 5 days.

 Unpaid family and domestic violence leave doesn’t break an employee’s period of continuous service but doesn’t count as service when calculating accumulated entitlements such as paid leave.